Presidency of Ulysses S. Grant: Domestic policy

-In 1862, during the American Civil War, President Lincoln signed into law the Morrill bill that outlawed polygamy in all U.S. Territories.
+In 1862, during the American Civil War, President Lincoln signed the Morrill bill into law, banning polygamy in all U.S. territories.
 Mormons who practiced polygamy in Utah, for the most part, resisted the Morrill law and the territorial governor.
 During the 1868 election, Grant had mentioned he would enforce the law against polygamy.
 Tensions began as early as 1870, when Mormons in Ogden, Utah, began to arm themselves and practice military drilling.
-By the Fourth of July, 1871, Mormon militia in Salt Lake City, Utah were on the verge of fighting territorial troops; in the end, violence was averted.
+By the Fourth of July, 1871, Mormon militia in Salt Lake City, Utah, were on the verge of fighting territorial troops; in the end, violence was averted.
 Grant, however, who believed Utah was in a state of rebellion was determined to arrest those who practiced polygamy outlawed under the Morrill Act.
-In October 1871 hundreds of Mormons were rounded up by U.S. marshals, put in a prison camp, arrested, and put on trial for polygamy.
+In October 1871, hundreds of Mormons were rounded up by U.S. marshals, put in a prison camp, arrested, and put on trial for polygamy.
 One convicted polygamist received a $500 fine and three years in prison under hard labor.
 On November 20, 1871, Mormon leader Brigham Young, in ill health, had been charged with polygamy.
 Young's attorney stated that Young had no intention to flee the court.
 Other persons during the polygamy shutdown were charged with murder or intent to kill.
 The Morrill Act, however, proved hard to enforce since proof of marriage was required for conviction.
 (Note: Grant personally found polygamy morally offensive.
 On December 4, 1871, Grant said polygamists in Utah were "a remnant of barbarism, repugnant to civilization, to decency, and to the laws of the United States.")